romankouz/git_tutorial/README.md

  - git rebase
  - git diff <branch 1><branch 2>

-Let's try and change this text on a different branch: I'm currently on the main branch!
+Let's try and change this text on a different branch: I'm currently on the markdown_edit branch!

 ```
 git checkout -b markdown_edit # creates a new branch called markdown_edit